Dautphetal: Geology

 Besides the copper ore that can be found here, the municipal area also has deposits of manganese and iron ore.

 Natural regions

 Dautphetal's municipal area is classified under the German system of natural regions as follows:

 The Sackpfeifen foothills (with Wollenberg) (Sackpfeifen-Vorhöhen (mit Wollenberg)) (natural region 332.0) in the area north of the Upper Lahn Valley (Oberes Lahntal) falls under the main unit Ostsauerländer Gebirgsrand.
 The natural region of the Upper Lahn Valley, 320.2, Bottenhorn Plateau (Bottenhorner Hochflächen, 320.01) as well as the Damshausen Hills (Damshäuser Kuppen, 320.10) belong to the Gladenbach Uplands (Gladenbacher Bergland).
-The highest mountain in this area is the Nimerich (533 m above sea level) northwest of the constituent community of Dautphe.
+The highest mountain in this area is the Nimerich (533 m above sea level) northwest of the constituent municipality of Dautphe.
 The lowest point anywhere in the area is found on the river Lahn at Elmshausen, where the elevation is 225 m above sea level.
-East of the community's municipal lands at Damshausen lies the Rimberg (mountain, 498 m above sea level).
+East of the municipality's municipal lands at Damshausen lies the Rimberg (mountain, 498 m above sea level).